 Raw still needs us to choose these settings, like a better White Balance, and we can tweak exposure a little too, later, leisurely at home, when it is easier and better, when we can actually see the results of choices, and can know what we’re doing then.

-The purpose of raw images is to ignore all camera settings (except Focus and Exposure), so the easier selection of settings is postponed — similar settings (such as White Balance) will be made later, better done after we can see it first, to actually know what it needs, and have the better tools to do it better.
+The purpose of raw images is to ignore all camera settings (except Focus and Exposure), so the easier selection of settings is postponed — similar settings (such as White Balance) will be made later, better done after we can see it first, to actually know what it needs, and can see different options of it, and have the better tools to do it better.
 This later tweak to visual perfection is why raw is so importantly better.
 And selecting the correct settings is really rather easy to do then, after we can see the results to actually know what we're doing.

 All of our digital image camera images begin in Raw format, because the digital sensor uses raw format (assuming the standard "single chip sensor", see Google for Bayer Filter).
 This image is incompatible with our RGB monitors, not viewable as is.
 Then the camera automatically uses the camera settings we selected ahead of time to process and convert it to the RGB JPG file that we get.
 "Shooting raw" means that we simply keep and process that first raw image instead.
 Raw means unprocessed (as yet).
 Then later at home (using raw software for the purpose), we can see that image, to know what processing it actually needs.
 We convert a copy to JPG after that, after we see it, and know then our processing is correct.
 There are many advantages in this DIY approach, and seeking image perfection is the goal, if you care about such things.
 It is not difficult, I'd call it very easy (the raw tools are very easy, certainly the easy way to work on it).
 It's just pleasure, not a problem.
 It is not automation, but easy, and just a matter of first looking to know what it actually needs.